ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 usually be running low headspeed and higher disc loading.
 With a mechanically driven tail this also means lower than normal tail speed and reduced tail authority.
-If your helicopter meets this description, it is recommended to set ATC_RAT_YAW_VFF to 0.05 before the first test hover.
+If your helicopter meets this description, it is recommended to set ATC_RAT_YAW_FF to 0.05 before the first test hover.

 Below are the current default settings for yaw.
 Spool up the heli and hover it no more than .25 meters above ground in Stabilize flight mode and test the